 This is a famous temple located at a distance of 3 km from the Nainital bus stop.
 Other than being a pilgrim spot, it also offers great sunset views.

-A trip is always incomplete without shopping, no matter what weather you’re visiting in.
+A trip is always incomplete without shopping, no matter what weather you’re visiting.
 Do not forget to visit this Tibetan market and buy some hand knitted woolens.
 Junk jewelry collectors will find some exquisite pieces.
 Do make use of your bargaining skills.
-Also, treat yourself to some hot spicy momos and noodles in that cool weather.
+Also, treat yourself to some hot spicy momos and noodles in that cool Nainital weather in monsoon.

 Want to have a look at the hideout of India’s Robin Hood, Sultana Daku?
 Local folklore says that the tunnel at the Governor’s house was the hideout.
 The place showcases the marvelous architecture of the British era and is often described as the early Gothic style.